alaahendam/Sentiment-analysis-project/README.md

 # Sentiment-analysis-project
-This is sentiment analysis for NLP course
+This is sentiment analysis project for NLP course